flyingcakes85/LoveBites/README.md

 cp PapirusRed ~/.icons/ -r
 ```

-Change theme using Xfce's appearance settings from app launcher, or run `xfce4-appearance-settings` in a terminal.
+Change icon theme to PapirusRed using Xfce's appearance settings from app launcher, or run `xfce4-appearance-settings` in a terminal.

 ### Compositor 👠